Hastings, Washington County • Daily or annual state park permit required

 There’s plenty of wildlife here.
 We scared up a couple of deer as we headed from the woods into the meadow.
 It was still quite early in the morning with not too many people around yet, so that was a fun surprise.

 Wildflowers are abundant here,especially in the open meadows.
 Tall prairie grasses were growing over our heads along the mowed Deer Valley Loop Trail.
-A great place for birding, too.
+It’s a great place for birding, too.

 How to Get There